 Upon the performance, discharge or other fulfilment of the obligations (or any of them) of the Owners under this Deed, such obligation shall absolutely cease and determine save in respect of any antecedent breach.

-Following the performance and satisfaction of all the obligations contained within this Deed the Owners shall be entitled to request in writing the Council to effect the cancellation of all entries made in its register of local land charges in respect of this Deed subject to the written confirmation of the County Council that it is satisfied that the obligations which it is entitled to enforce have been fully performed and prior receipt by the County Council of its reasonable costs in respect of such request.
+Following the performance and satisfaction of all the obligations contained within this Deed the Owners shall be entitled to request in writing the Council to effect the cancellation of all entries made in its register of local land charges in respect of this Deed.

 Contracts (Rights of Third Parties) Act 1999